 Today, annulments are rare but are still a legal option distinct from divorce.
 If an annulment is granted, it's like the marriage never happened and it is nullified.
 In divorce, the marriage not only happened, but because it happened, marital property division laws affect what assets you get to keep after the divorce.

 Prohibited marriages are similar in that if a marriage wasn't legal to begin with, there's no need to divorce as the marriage is void.
 Sometimes, the barrier to the marriage is less significant and the marriage is considered "voidable" not void.
-For example, if a child gets married without the permission of his or her parents or guardians, ten years later when both spouses are adults and they have three children together, it would be unfair to claim the marriage wasn't valid due to that small defect.

 The table below outlines Colorado annulment and prohibited marriage laws.